pudly/schmopera-hugo/content/articles/aria-guides-vedrai-carino.md

 </figure>

 * Something to keep in mind right from the start **(1)**: Zerlina has grown up a little since the last aria she sang ("Batti, batti").
 She's lived more, and likely learned a bit about her body since her encounter with the Don.
-This aria has a nobility and a maturity about it, a roominess that we don't often associate with soubrette roles.
-And for a soprano, this contrast is similar to what a Susanna would feel when she arrives at "Deh vieni, non tardar".
+It's a bit similar to what a Susanna would feel in _Le nozze di Figaro_, when she arrives at "Deh vieni, non tardar".
+Zerlina's aria too has a nobility and a maturity about it, a roominess that we don't often associate with soubrette roles.
+The 3/8 time will give the tune a swinging feel of 1, but stay on the voice as you sustain each pitch.
+There's time to be deliberate, even with the grace notes in the melody.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1569086368/media/2019/09/AriaGuide-Vedrai-p2_ttuuyk.jpg){{% /md %}}